open-policy-agent/opa/docs/content/rest-api.md

 #### Query Parameters
 `bundle` - Boolean parameter to account for bundle activation status in response.
+`plugins` - Boolean parameter to account for plugin status in response.

 #### Status Codes
 - **200** - OPA service is healthy.
 If `bundle=true` then all configured bundles have been activated.
+If the `plugins` option is specified then all plugins are in an OK state.
 - **500** - OPA service is not healthy.
 If `bundle=true` this can mean any of the configured bundles have not yet been activated.
+If the `plugins` option is specified then at least one plugin is in a non-OK state.

 > *Note*: The bundle activation check is only for initial startup.
 Subsequent downloads will not affect the health check.
 The [Status](../management/#status)